exciteabletom/spud/README.md

 ## Installation
-Install with `pip install spugin`
+Install with `pip install spud`

-Run `spugin -h` to see all the options.
+Run `spud -h` to see all the options.

 Inspired by `https://github.com/Neocky/pluGET`